Independence Day of Ukraine: National Flag Day

 Beginning in 2004, 23 August is celebrated as National Flag Day.

 Parade

-Generally (but not every year) independence day is celebrated with a military parade held in Kyiv, the capital of Ukraine.
-Since 2019 no military parade has taken place.
-According to a 21 October 2020 decree by President Volodymyr Zelenskyy in 2021 a military parade will be held (again) on the occasion of the 30th anniversary of Ukraine's Independence.
+Generally, but not every year, independence day is celebrated with a military parade held in Kyiv, the capital of Ukraine.
+In 2021, a military parade was held on the occasion of the 30th anniversary of Ukraine's Independence.
+Since the Russian invasion of Ukraine in 2022, no military parade has taken place.
+However, to mark the 2023 Independence Day, destroyed Russian tanks and military vehicles were lined up in central Kyiv.